 How does play in therapy work?
 Play gives us the opportunity to imagine our world and our experiences differently, and to safely try out new ways of being.
 Play allows for experimentation and the possibility to imagine different outcomes.
 Play allows us to externalize our concerns and emotions, sometimes about things we don’t even know are troubling us.
 Getting the issue to the “outside” so we can take a look at it together promotes awareness, insight, and gives us ideas about possible ways forward.
 With enough repetition, play with a caring, attuned professional can help people rewire their brains – a concept called neuroplasticity.
 Children take to play in therapy naturally.
 They often don’t talk explicitly about their play experiences because their brains haven’t developed enough to be able to do so.
 That’s okay, we’re still working effectively based on their developmental stage.
 Play in therapy looks different for adults as it often involves some play and some “talk therapy” to process the play experiences.
 Sometimes, adults need to relearn to play.
 Everyone finds their own way to engage in the process as their own speed.

 How long does the process take?
 The honest answer is that it depends on the individual and the circumstance that brings them to therapy.
-Some issues are relatively quick to resolve by just telling the story, either verbally or through play, to a non-judgmental, trained professional whose only agenda is your well being.
+Some issues are relatively quick to resolve by just telling the story, either verbally or through an expressive medium like sand tray or image making, to a non-judgmental, trained professional whose only agenda is your well being.
 Sometimes people need information or they need a sounding board to check things out.
 Other issues are far more complex and have been building up, in the case of adults, sometimes for decades and will take a longer time to resolve.
 Therapy works best when we consistently work at the pace that your mind/body needs.